Lannoo: LannooMeulenhoff

-LannooMeulenhoff is a Dutch publishing company, based in Amsterdam, with three subsidiaries.
+LannooMeulenhoff is a Dutch publishing company, based in Amsterdam.
+It has subsidiaries: Meulenhoff Boekerij, Unieboek Het Spectrum, and TerraLannoo.

 Meulenhoff Boekerij

 Meulenhoff was founded in 1895 by Johannes Marius Meulenhoff.
 Over the years, it built a reputation publishing literary works in original Dutch and in translation.
 For many decades, the company was led by Laurens van Krevelen, who received the Jan Hein Donner Award (a prestigious Dutch prize, awarded once every five years to notable persons in the publishing industry) in 2007.
 Meulenhoff was acquired by the books division of PCM Uitgevers, then by Lannoo.

 In 2001, Meulenhoff was rocked by the departure of long-time editor Tilly Hermans, for which the Dutch and other media blamed the corporate culture of then owner PCM Uitgevers.
 PCM, it was said, cared more for the bottom line than for the company's authors and editors, and was blamed for a "purge" that also led to the early retirement of van Krevelen.
 After more than thirty years with Meulenhoff Hermans founded Augustus, a smaller publishing house.
 Thirty authors followed her to the new publishing house, including Rudy Kousbroek and Adriaan van Dis).
 Others who left were Maarten Biesheuvel and Stefan Hertmans.

 Authors published by Meulenhoff include: Alicia Austin, Maarten Biesheuvel.
 Roberto Bolaño, Stefan Hertmans, Annemarie Kindt, Mario Vargas Llosa, Carl Lundgren, E. L. de Marigny, Jaime Martijn, Gabriel García Márquez, and Elie Wiesel M=SF was a science fiction and fantasy novels series by Meulenhoff.